liebki/MMOGA-Product-Scraper/README.md

 ## Roadmap

 #### Sorted by importancy
-- Error management if nothing is found!
-- Include more pages than just the first page of the search
+- Include more pages than just the first page of the search (WIP, 50% done)
 - Support more types of products
-- Clean up the code and split it in methods etc.
 - Learn more about parsing websites etc. using HtmlAgilityPack